 Of Mice and Men ... scientists push the envelope..

 Scientists have successfully transplanted human chromosomes into mice, a first that promises to transform medical research into the genetic causes of disease.
 The mice were genetically engineered to carry a copy of human chromosome 21, a string of about 250 genes.
-About one in a thousand people are born with an extra copy of the chromosome, a genetic hiccup that causes Down's syndrome.
+About one in a thousand people are born with an extra copy of the chromosome, a genetic hiccup that causes Down's syndrome.and,

 Genetic studies of the mice will help scientists to nail down which genes give rise to medical conditions which are prevalent among people with Down's syndrome, such as impaired brain development, heart defects, behavioural abnormalities, Alzheimer's disease and leukaemia.